 Our LASIK surgeons in Madison have everything you need to achieve the sight that you have always wanted.
 With years of experience and the latest technology to perform the LASIK procedure at the highest standard, schedule a consultation at our Madison offices today.

-LASIK is a noninvasive, refractive surgery that changes the shape of your cornea using a laser that admits an ultraviolet beam of light and this is what can correct your vision.
+LASIK is a noninvasive, refractive surgery that changes the shape of your cornea using a laser that emits an ultraviolet beam of light.
 The beam of light reshapes the top layer of the cornea and this can allow an image to focus directly on the retina, creating clearer, brighter sight.

 The laser sends calculated pulses of ultraviolet light to the cornea based on pre-operative measurements and these light pulses remove a microscopic layer of the cornea and this changes its shape.

 There are different types of refractive surgeries and at Anderson and Shapiro, we offer the best technology in vision correction and our skilled surgeons are here to make the best choices for you and your visual needs.
 If you are considering LASIK, call (608) 827-7705 to request an appointment, and our experts will help you make the right decision about whether LASIK eye surgery is right for you.